paladinze/ze-blog/data/posts/monorepo.md

 ![good](/assets/blog/monorepo/silver-bullet.jpeg)

-There is silver bullet in this world, as long as you choose the proper constraints.
-For personal projects working with common tech stacks that need reasonably optimized build and linter rules.
-Tools like Nx and Turborepo are real godsends.
+There <strong>are</strong> silver bullets in this world, as long as you can reduce the problem space with proper constraints.
+For personal projects working with common tech stacks that need reasonably optimized build and linter rules, tools like Nx and Turborepo are real godsends.

 ## Examples of frontend monorepos